animesh698/DL2_Dogs_V_Cats_VGG16/README.md

 Data set https://www.kaggle.com/biaiscience/dogs-vs-cats
 ## RUN:
-Change the paths in the keras_2.py python file and run it.
+Change the paths in the keras_2.py python file and run it in your tensorflow environment.

 ## OUTPUT: